1. Scope

 We and our vendors may process information in countries where we or they operate.
 Those countries may have data protection laws different from the laws where you live.
 Where required, we use appropriate safeguards for international transfers.

-11. Children
+11. Children and Teens

 12. Changes